rbalicki2/chameleon/README.md

 </div>);
 ```

-## That was a silly, contrived example... what else should one use Chameleon JS for?
+## That was a silly, contrived example... what else should one use Chameleon for?

-Chameleon JS can be used to manage anything that's unrelated to the components used.
+Chameleon can be used to manage anything that's unrelated to the components used.
 For example:

 * Color palette (e.g. "night mode" vs "day mode", or color schemes that vary across sections of a marketing site).
 Pair this with CSS transitions and watch your whole site transition!
 * Modify the font size, color, etc. of elements when they exist within a modal, panel or section, or when nested within two panels!
 * Turn off `pointer-events` and modify the `cursor` for a section of the site that is disabled, or which is behind a modal.
   * An interesting application could be a "report a bug" feature.
-When one clicks on a button saying "some part of the site isn't working", you could use Chameleon JS to intercept onClick events, but still allow the user to click on the broken piece of functionality.
+When one clicks on a button saying "some part of the site isn't working", you could use Chameleon to intercept onClick events, but still allow the user to click on the broken piece of functionality.
 * Control flex or css grid layout of children.
-* Padding: use Chameleon JS to control the left-padding of nested comments.
+* Padding: use Chameleon to control the left-padding of nested comments.
 * Manage heading levels, as in the previous example.

 ## Recommended patterns